SVF-tools/WebSVF/README.md

 The Node app then deploys a **ExpressJS** server at port **3000** (using http) to deploy the front-end.
 Reading from _Bug-Analysis-Report.json_ file, it obtains all the information about the **'.c files'** analysed by the Bug Analysis Tool's Back-End as well as the information about all the bugs present in them.

-The Node App is deployed primarily through the [VSCode extension](https://github.com/SVF-tools/WebSVF/blob/master/src/bug-report-fe_extension/bug-report-fe_extension_0.0.1.vsix), which initialises the app and runs it inside a VSCode window as long the requisite conditions are met (i.e. ***Bug-Analysis-Report.json*** file is present).
-For development and testing purpopses however, please follow the [Setup Instructions]() below to get the Fron-End up and running.
+***The Node App is deployed primarily through the [VSCode extension](https://github.com/SVF-tools/WebSVF/blob/master/src/bug-report-fe_extension/bug-report-fe_extension_0.0.1.vsix)***, which initialises the app and runs it inside a VSCode window as long the requisite conditions are met (i.e. ***Bug-Analysis-Report.json*** file is present).
+For development and testing purpopses however, please follow the [Setup Instructions](https://github.com/SVF-tools/WebSVF/tree/bug-report-fe#setup-instructions) below to get the Fron-End up and running.

 The Front-End comprises of 3 different screens to diplay different Levels of Bug Reports for the anlysed projects: